 Through art, those in the most need can feel hopeful even when they are in difficult circumstances.

 Art programs are usually one of the first things to go when school budgets are cut.
 Anyone who has personally experienced the transformative power of art can attest to the value of programs like this.
+So it goes without saying that art should be an integral part of life, and the more that school fundraisers and events emphasize this to showcase the immense power that art can have on a child’s (and adult’s) creativity and brain development, the more impact it can have on our lives as a whole.

 There are a few ways you can help support The Simple Good.
 You can buy my tee, which is one of a few styles available, check out more styles here.
 Or, you can get your tickets to the fundraiser here.
 Of course you can always donate anything you can spare, or simply spread the word – every little bit helps!